foostan/crkbd/corne-cherry/doc/v3/buildguide_en.md

 ![build_promicro](assets/build_promicro.jpg)

-If you use Conthru, you do not need to solder the back side.
+If you use spring-loaded pin headers (e.g. Conthrough), you do not need to solder the back side.
-Please refer to [Helix Build Guide]( https://github.com/MakotoKurauchi/helix/blob/master/Doc/buildguide_en.md#pro-micro) for details on how to use Consul.
+Please refer to the [Helix Build Guide]( https://github.com/MakotoKurauchi/helix/blob/master/Doc/buildguide_en.md#pro-micro) for details on how to use spring-loaded pin headers.

 ![build_promicro_conthrough](assets/build_promicro_conthrough.jpg)